 Should I give my cat chemotherapy?

 It is extremely important to find a veterinarian you can trust and who can guide you.
 They can’t make decisions for you, but they can give their opinion on what they feel is the best and kindest course of action to take.
-In some cases, where the cancer is advanced, treatment may not be in your cat’s best interests.
+Advanced cancer may not be possible to treat.

 Sadly, sometimes the cost also factors into your decision.
-Chemotherapy isn’t cheap and not everybody can raise the funds.
-I spent approximately $3,000 having my cat diagnosed and then treated for cancer, that was in 2003, so I would imagine it would be a lot more now.
-Of course, the type of cancer and the stage all come into play, some cancers are easier to treat than others, but certainly, the cost can come into play.
+Chemotherapy isn’t cheap, and not everybody can raise funds.
+Of course, the type of cancer and the stage all come into play.
+Some cancers are easier to treat than others, but certainly, the cost can come into play.

-He may not feel well for a day or so, so a bit of extra care won’t hurt.
-Be mindful that he may not feel like eating and try to encourage him to do so with special treats such as cooked chicken, this is particularly good because it is reasonably bland too.
-Warming up his food may also encourage him to eat.
+Your cat may not feel well for a day or so, so a bit of extra care won’t hurt.
+Be mindful that a cat can lose his or her appetite after chemotherapy.
+Try to encourage the cat to eat with special treats such as cooked chicken; this is particularly good because it is reasonably bland too.
+Warming up the food can also encourage him to eat.

-The drugs are excreted from the body via the urine, so care should be taken when cleaning out litter trays.
-Always use rubber gloves when handling the litter tray.
+The body excretes chemotherapy and its metabolites via the urine and feces, take care when cleaning litter trays.
+Always use rubber gloves when handling the litter tray or cleaning up accidents (vomit, feces, and urine).
 Pregnant or lactating women and children should avoid cleaning out litter trays anyway, but particularly in cats who are undergoing chemotherapy.
-Any dirty litter should be disposed of in the garbage.
+Dispose of used litter in the garbage.

-Your veterinarian may also have prescribed painkillers and/or antibiotics while your cat is undergoing treatment.
-Always follow the instructions.
+Your veterinarian may also have prescribed painkillers, anti-nausea medication and/or antibiotics while your cat is undergoing treatment.
+Always follow the instructions and administer as prescribed.